Hi……Welcome to a small “nook” of encouragement.

 I am no one special, but the Lord I serve is very special.
 I am, first and foremost, a born-again Christian who has my sins forgiven, and am on my way to Heaven, by no merit of my own.

-I am a mother of four, grandmother of ten, and now I am a widow.
-Very unexpectedly, my husband was taken home to be with his Precious Lord he loved, on September 12th, 2011.
+I am a mother of four, grandmother of fourteen, and now I am a widow.
+Very unexpectedly, my husband was taken home to be with his Precious Lord that he loved, on September 12th, 2011.
 We were married for 35 years, and now my life has changed forever.

 This “nook” is not really about me though, it is about a decision everyone needs to make and that I made when I was 20 years old.
 It is about knowing the God who made us and loves us more than anyone else in the whole world.